 - NAND flash memory supply, demand, megabyte per system, and pricing trends

-- Worldwide Quarterly PC Discrete Graphics Processing Unit Vendor Shares
+- Worldwide Quarterly PC and Workstation Discrete Graphics Processing Unit Vendor Shares

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.